 Electronic Filing and Payment: You can file returns and pay sales and use tax using the Department's website or you may purchase software from a software vendor.
-You may voluntarily file returns and pay tax electronically; however, taxpayers who paid \$5,000 or more in sales and use tax during the State of Florida's prior fiscal year (July 1 through June 30) are required to file returns and pay tax electronically during the next calendar year (January through December).
+You may voluntarily file returns and pay tax electronically; however, taxpayers who paid \$20,000 or more in sales and use tax during the most recent state fiscal year (July 1 through June 30) are required to file returns and pay tax electronically during the next calendar year (January through December).

-Enroll to file and pay electronically: Visit
+Enroll to file and pay electronically: Visit floridarevenue.com/taxes/eEnroll.

-floridarevenue.com/taxes/eEnroll to enroll.
 After you complete your electronic enrollment, additional information about electronic filing will be sent to you.